fifteenfortyfive/website/mcsn_cli/README.md

 ## Installation

 This project is written in Python with a virtual environment set up to isolate its dependencies and keep your system clean.
-The only required tooling outside of this project is [`asdf`](https://asdf-vm.com), a language-agnostic version manager used across this repository for managing tool versions (e.g., Python, Crystal, Node) for each project independently.
+The only required tooling outside of this project is [`asdf`](https://asdf-vm.com), a language-agnostic version manager used across this repository for managing tool versions (e.g., Python, Crystal, Node) for each project independently, and [`yarn`](https://legacy.yarnpkg.com/lang/en/docs/install/), an alternative to `npm` for managing javascript projects.

 An `initialize` script is provided at `./scripts/initialize` to automatically ensure that asdf is set up correctly, install the tools necessary for running this project, and create the virtual environment with requirements installed.
 It will also generate the `mcsn` executable.